The rain had started three days ago and showed no signs of letting up. Cheetor had gotten tired of it within an hour.

 Optimus left Dinobot alone in the cargo bay with the corpse.
 He pensively tapped his fingers by the wound.
 Investigation was never my function, but I have my orders ...

 He had woken shaking and sweating from a nightmare into a small, windowless room in the enemy base and he was still a soft, organic thing.
 After a beginning like that, Terrorsaur was amazed to find that his day could in fact get worse.

 It was still raining.
 He could hear it drumming on the hull.
 There was to be no respite from the confines of the Axalon.
 He'd gone to find Waspinator in her room, hoping that friendly company would calm him.

-The fliers were sitting on Waspinator's berth, cross-legged so they could face each other, concentrating on each other and on their cards.
-Terrorsaur didn't know where Waspinator had found them.
+The flyers were sitting on Waspinator's berth, cross-legged so they could face each other, concentrating on each other and on their cards.
+Terrorsaur didn't know where Waspinator had found them, especially not a Predacon deck on this Maximal ship.
 He couldn't see her asking a Maximal for anything, even something as simple as a deck of cards.
 Most of the deck and a few discards were stacked neatly between them.
-They were both quite good players.
+They were both good players.
 That wasn't what they were practicing.